FingerlessGlov3s/OPNsensePIAWireguard/README.md

         - `piaPassword` Your PIA password
         - `instances` As we support creation of multiple tunnels, Example config has one instance but you can have as many as you like.
 The `instances` are key value pairs.
 Change `instancename` to something like `london` if you using the `uk` region since but the instance name can be what you'd like it to be.
         - `regionId` Change to your PIA region id (see below for details)
+        - `opnsenseWGPort` outgoing port for OPNsense, this needs to be different for each tunnel and not already be in use for something else on OPNsense.
+Keep the double quotes around the number.
+    1. These variables are already in the example config, set to a sensible default.
+Leave them as they are unless you want the feature:
+        - `opnsenseWGPrefixName` Prefix used to name the objects the script creates in OPNsense: the WireGuard instance and peer become `pia-instancename` and `pia-instancename-server`, and the port forward alias becomes `pia_instancename_port`.
+Letters, numbers and underscores only.
+Only change this before your first run, changing it later will leave the previously created OPNsense objects behind.
         - `portForward` Enable port forwarding (note region support required)
-        - `opnsenseWGPort` outgoing port for OPNsense, this needs to be different for each tunnel and not already be in use for something else on OPNsense
+        - `dip` and `dipToken` Only if you've purchased a PIA Dedicated IP (see [Dedicated IP](#dedicated-ip) below), otherwise leave as `false` and `""`.
+    1. These variables are optional and deliberately not in the example config.
+Only add them if you want the feature, otherwise don't put them in the file at all:
+        - `tunnelGateway` Only needed if you run multiple WANs and want the tunnel to go out of a specific one (see [Set outgoing tunnel gateway](#set-outgoing-tunnel-gateway-outgoing-interface) below).
+        - `postConfigScript` Only needed if you want a script run after the tunnel is configured (see [Post configuration script](#post-configuration-script) below).
+    1. Notes on the config file
+        - The variables listed above are the complete set the script understands.
+Anything else is ignored, and the script will log a warning telling you the key was not recognised, so check the log if a setting doesn't seem to do anything.
+        - **The `wg0` / `wg1` device number is not a config variable.** You assign it in the OPNsense WebUI later on in this guide, and the script works out which one belongs to each instance by itself.
+There is no `interface` setting.
     1. Region ID info
         - You can get your PIA region id by running `ListRegions.py` on your local device.
         - If you don't have Python installed on your local device you can use this [Online Python Tool](https://trinket.io/embed/python3/5bfe65475964)